hikerpig/note-graph/README.md

 - Rich interaction
   - Hover on the node to see it's link flow.
   - Right click on the background to make the graph auto-fits the canvas size, easier to find contents when panning and scrolling makes you lost in the view.
-- 🎨 Highly customizable, pick your favorite colors for all the visual elements.
+- 🎨 Highly customizable, pick your favorite colors for <del>all</del> (not yet but closing to it) the visual elements.

 ## Usage